Overview

 Historical recalls and enforcement

 Cat 2 (children’s personal care) regulatory enforcement is fragmented: cosmetics fall under FDA FD&C Act adulteration provisions without binding finished-product heavy-metal action levels; sunscreens fall under FDA OTC drug monograph; toothpaste falls under FDA cosmetic + OTC drug regulation.
 State-level enforcement is more active: Washington State Toxic-Free Cosmetics Act 2025 sets heavy-metal limits for cosmetic products sold in Washington; New York Toxic Children’s Cosmetic Products Act sets limits for children’s makeup.
 California Prop 65 enforcement actions on cosmetics (lip balm, lipstick, eye products) have established practical compliance thresholds via settlement agreements.
 EU Cosmetic Regulation 1223/2009 Annex II/III addresses cosmetic-ingredient restrictions but not finished-product action levels.
-Per CLAUDE.md Part 12, individual brand recall actions are not enumerated here; the recalls are framed as regulatory events that establish the operative compliance landscape.
+Individual brand recall actions are not enumerated here; the recalls are framed as regulatory events that establish the operative compliance landscape.

 Sources